Adam Duvall Player Props: Red Sox vs. Athletics

 Adam Duvall At The Plate

-- Duvall is batting .250 with 10 doubles, a triple, seven home runs and 10 walks.
+- Duvall has 11 doubles, a triple, seven home runs and 10 walks while batting .252.

-- In 45.5% of his games this year, Duvall has had at least one RBI.
-He's picked up more than one in 15.2% and driven in three or more of his team's runs in two contests.
+- Duvall has had an RBI in 16 games this year (47.1%), including five multi-RBI outings (14.7%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.